Evidlo/prelim/main.typ

-  An inverse problem is the procedure of determining the causative factors of a set of measurements derived from some observation process.
+  An inverse problem is the procedure of determining the causative factors of a set of measurements derived from an observation process.
 In exospheric tomography, the factor driving the intensity of column density measurements is the distribution of hydrogen in the regions being observed.
 Direct analytic solutions to tomographic or other inverse problems are not always possible, so numerical approximations and discretization become necessary.
 In this chapter, I lay out key concepts of linear inverse problems, detail a discretization scheme for approaching tomographic inversion numerically, and introduce notation which will be used later in the manuscript to describe tomographic retrieval algorithms.

   == Discretization

     #rt("FIXME: convert line integral to discrete sum")

     In general, direct analytic solutions to tomographic estimation problems are infeasible, necessitating a numerical approach where the solution space is divided into a finite grid of $N$ non-overlapping regions called #glspl("voxel") where density is assumed to be constant.
-There are a large variety of grid types to choose from, including regular grids (e.g. spherical, cylindrical, cartesian), non-regular grids which may utilize hierarchical structures (e.g. octree) and tetrahedral meshes as shown in @grid_examples.
+There are a large variety of grid types to choose from, including regular grids (e.g. spherical, cylindrical, cartesian), non-regular grids which may utilize hierarchical structures (e.g. octree) and tetrahedral meshes. // as shown in @grid_examples.
     Some of these discretizations schemes have been designed to adaptively update voxel boundaries during retrieval to better fit the object being retrieved @adaptivemesh1.

-    #figure(
+    // #figure(
-        box(width:100pt, height:100pt, stroke:1pt),
+    //     box(width:100pt, height:100pt, stroke:1pt),
-        caption: [Discretizations of a spherical domain\ #rt([FIXME: WIP])] ) <grid_examples>
+    //     caption: [Discretizations of a spherical domain\ #rt([FIXME: WIP])]
+    // ) <grid_examples>

-  Choosing a discretization grid which is well-suited to the data is critical, as an improper grid can create aliasing and other artifacts which causes the numerical result to deviate from the functions they approximate.
+  Choosing a discretization grid which is well-suited to the data is critical, as an improper grid can create aliasing and other artifacts that cause the numerical result to deviate from the functions they approximate.
 Since the exosphere is well-understood to smoothly vary with larger density gradients at lower altitudes, a regular spherical grid with logarithmically spaced radial bins is appropriate.
 The nature of regular grids allows for a simple multidimensional array as the underlying data structure, and the property of shared boundaries between voxels simplifies tomography calculations, as demonstrated in @alg_outline.

     The regular spherical grid used in this manuscript has its 0° elevation pole aligned to ecliptic north (+Z Cartesian GSE axis) and ±180° azimuth branch point pointed away from the sun (-X Cartesian GSE axis), as shown in @grid_details.

+    This manuscript uses convention $r$, $e$, $a$ when referring to radial, elevational, and azimuthal dimensions to avoid ambiguity with astrophysical versus mathematical conventions for spherical coordinates as in @sph_convention that denote the elevational and azimuthal dimensions differently.

     #figure(
-        box(width:100pt, height:100pt, stroke:1pt),
+        image("figures/sph_convention.svg", height: 10em),
-        caption: [Spherical grid definition and a spherical voxel\ #rt([FIXME: WIP])] ) <grid_details>
+        caption: [Spherical grid definition and a spherical voxel] ) <grid_details>

-    This manuscript uses convention $r$, $e$, $a$ when referring to radial, elevational, and azimuthal dimensions to avoid ambiguity with astrophysical versus mathematical conventions for spherical coordinates as in @sph_convention.

     #figure(
         table(
-            columns: (100pt, auto, auto, auto),
+            columns: (100pt, auto, auto, auto, auto),
             align: center + horizon,
+            table.header([Dimension], [Physics\ Convention], [Math\ Convention], [Manuscript\ Convention], [Manuscript\ Range]), table.hline(stroke: 2pt),
-            table.header([Dimension], [This\ Manuscript], [Physics\ Convention], [Mathematical\ Convention]), [Radial], $r$, $r$, $r$,
-            [Elevational], $e$, $theta$, $phi$,
+            [Radial], $r$, $r$, $r$, $[3 "Re", 25 "Re"]$, [Elevational], $theta$, $phi$, $e$, [$[0°, 180°]$],
-            [Azimuthal], $a$, $phi$, $theta$
+            [Azimuthal], $phi$, $theta$, $a$, [$[-180°, 180°]$]
         ),
-        caption: [Spherical coordinate conventions]
+        caption: [Spherical coordinate conventions.]
     ) <sph_convention>

     The grid resolution necessary to avoid aliasing and sample errors is data-dependent and is covered in @grid_discretization.